goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/_index.md

 1. [Configure the Harbor YML File](configure_yml_file.md)
 1. [Run the Installer Script](run_installer_script.md)

-Harbor does not ship with any certificates, and, by default, uses HTTP to serve requests.
-While this makes it relatively simple to set up and run - especially for a development or testing environment - it is **not** recommended for a production environment.
-To enable HTTPS, see [Configure HTTPS Access to Harbor](../configuration/configure_https.md).

-**NOTE**: If you run a previous version of Harbor, you may need to update ```harbor.yml``` and migrate the data to fit the new database schema.
-For more details, please refer to **[Harbor Migration Guide](migration_guide.md)**.

-In addition, the deployment instructions on Kubernetes has been created by the community.
-Refer to [Harbor on Kubernetes](kubernetes_deployment.md) for details.

 ## Harbor Components

-The table below lists the components that are deployed when you install this version of Harbor.
+The table below lists the components that are deployed when you deploy Harbor.

 |Component|Version|
 |---|---|